What are porcelain veneers?

 The dentist removes a small amount of enamel.
 Laminates can be created with little drilling of tooth enamel.
 If aggressive changes in shape or position are desired drilling will be needed.
 Significant drilling will require temporary veneers to give you a nice interim smile.
 Impressions of the teeth and supporting structures are taken and sent to the laboratory.
 Photographs, measurements of the face, bite, and jaw movements are also sent.
 A detailed prescription is written by the doctor.
 A complete summary of what your dreams, desires, and expectations is sent to the dental laboratory.
 This informs the ceramist exactly what you want.

 3) Delivery and bonding:

 The dentist will confirm proper fit and appearance.
-Then the custom porcelain sheaths are bonded to the fronts of your teeth.
+Then the custom teeth covers are bonded to the front of your tooth.
 The bonding agents are made of the same materials (composite) that tooth colored fillings are made from.
 Satisfaction with the result is universally positive.
 You may need a short time to adapt phonetically if the tooth locations or lengths have been changed.
 This adaptation period varies from a few hours to several weeks.

 How are Dental Veneers made?